 Reason 5: Nature increases our feelings of connection to a broader reality.

 It’s harder to sweat the small stuff, the tiny hurts and emotional slights, when we’re taking in something so much bigger and more comprehensive than ourselves.
 We’ve all been there.
 Gazed at a distant mountain range and have felt that we are but a small part of something larger.
-Being in a state of awe on your wedding day is a pretty magical combination.
+Being in a state of awe on your wedding day is a pretty magical combination and definitely a reason to have an outdoor wedding in nature.

 Reason 6: Nature influences the very, well, nature of our memories.